 Verification policies, rules and procedures will be modified as needed to accommodate persons with disabilities.
-All information obtained through the verification process will be handled in accordance with the records management policies established by the PHAHACB, including Violence Against Women Reauthorization Act of 2013 confidentiality requirements outlined in 16-VII.E.
+All information obtained through the verification process will be handled in accordance with the records management policies established by the HACB.

 PART I: GENERAL VERIFICATION REQUIREMENTS